solwhitehorn/solwhitehorn.github.io/_drafts/2020-07-30-switch-future-ports.md

 One of the other great stealth games that came in 1998 on the PSX was Tenchu 1 that let you live the life of a silent ninja assassin in feudal Japan.
 I’m sure that for the ones who played it at the time you remember the stealth kill, taking the roofs with your hook and just trying to understand how to progress through the levels.
 It was a really good game for its time.
 I never had the chance to play the sequel but I read that it’s one of the best game on the PSX.
 Like for Ridge Racer T4, I don’t think that a simple port would be enough and at least the first game would need a lot of QoL improvement.

+All right, I’m gonna stop it there or the time.
+My next titles will be in a future article and we might be coming back to the PSX as they are so many good games on this platform.